 She moved to Washington, DC in 2014.
-Now a graduate student at the Smithsonian-Mason History of Decorative Arts, her passion lies in the chronicle of the American craftsman, specifically in the study of early American Southern decorative arts.
+Now a candidate for an M.A degree in the Smithsonian/GW-Corcoran Decorative Arts and Design History program , her passion lies in the chronicle of the American craftsman, specifically in the study of early American Southern decorative arts.

 A life-long student, Emily believes that the exercises taught in Pilates to achieve balance and composure reverberate through your everyday life!

 Anthony Scott Milligan, Studio Manager Assistant, is a devoted Appalachian who was born and raised in Richmond, Kentucky.
 Anthony is a professional dancer and first began dancing in late 2011 while attending Berea College in Berea, Kentucky.

 He is an enthusiastic mover and passionate choreographer who has spent his short time in the field immersing himself in the art of movement.
 He is a newcomer to the DC metro area and is currently a company dancer for Jane Franklin Dance (Arlington, VA) and is a former company dancer for Allegro Dance Project (Lexington, KY).
 Additionally, Anthony currently works as Artistic Programming Assistant for Dance Place (Washington, DC) and is Administrative Assistant for Coyaba Dance Theater (Washington, DC).
 Anthony has always had a strong interest in somatic practices and is looking forward to further exploring the Pilates Method of Body Conditioning.